Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Bus/Bus.md

 ### Bus Clock & Buc Cycle
 > ⚠
 > Generally, when we mention the clock, we are referring to the **system clock** or the **master clock** that regulates the CPU and other components.
+>
-However, certain buses also have their own clocks. **Bus clocks** are usually slower than CPU clocks, causing bottleneck problems.
+> However, certain buses also have their own clocks. **Bus clocks** are one of them.
+Bus clocks are usually slower than CPU clocks, causing bottleneck problems.